-‘I did everything I could out there’: Former UW star Ben Burr-Kirven makes strong case for a roster spot with Seahawks
+‘I did everything I could’: Former UW star Ben Burr-Kirven makes strong case for Seahawks roster spot

 “I did everything I could out there,” Burr-Kirven said.
 “At the end of the day it’s up to them.
 I’ll go home, go to sleep and hopefully get some good news.”

-For Husky fans, it was a familiar site — “BBK” making plays all over the field, fielding play-calls from coaches and directing the rest of the defense from the middle linebacker position.
+For Husky fans, it was a familiar sight — “BBK” making plays all over the field, fielding play-calls from coaches and directing the rest of the defense from the middle-linebacker position.

 “That was awesome,” said Seahawks second-year tight end Will Dissly, a teammate of Burr-Kirven’s at UW.
 “You could just see it, man.
 He’s got great command of the defense.
 That’s something coaches have noticed and that’s something we’ve all noticed — his ability to communicate.
 He’s done a good job leading that (reserve) team.”